Concepts

 });

-When ambient mode is inactive, createWebSocketAgent() returns a plain http.Agent, so calling code does not need a conditional path.
+When ambient mode is inactive, createWebSocketAgent() returns a direct-routing agent, so calling code does not need a conditional path.

 Clients that do not expose an agent option but still route their handshake through http.request are covered automatically by the global patch.